-The sex and adult entertainment industry is quickly becoming more and more competitive as it evolves along with the internet, drastically changing accessibility and marketing of porn producers and performers, phone sex providers, dancers, massage providers, escorts and BDSM providers, creating a new niche of performer, cam girls.
+The sex and adult entertainment industry is quickly becoming more and more competitive as it evolves along with the internet, drastically changing accessibility and marketing of porn stars and producers, phone sex providers, dancers, massage providers, escorts and BDSM providers, creating a new niche of performer, cam girls.
 It only makes sense to continually grow along with it.
 With smartphones and tablets thrown in our purses and duffle bags, the resources available to educate yourself while waiting in an airport, on the bus, in the dressing room, or between clients are nearly endless.

 Before you sign up at your local university, or perhaps you are already a student, take some time to figure out what you need to learn and improve on in your business as well as what you could learn to make your work even more enjoyable.
 Maybe formal education isn't the best path for you depending on what you want and need.
 Perhaps you are a dancer or fetish model and need some lessons in stage makeup application, an escort wanting to learn how to keep a conversation going with anyone or a dominatrix looking to learn more about anatomy.
 Turn to the internet for hair and makeup tutorials, new dance moves, and websites dedicated to BDSM and sex education.
 Join discussion groups, or start groups with providers in your area.